lornakamau/awwwards/README.md

 [![codebeat badge](https://codebeat.co/badges/0640056a-a666-462c-8032-13b2766004d6)](https://codebeat.co/projects/github-com-lornakamau-awwwards-master)
 # Instagram
-#### Awwwards - an application rating platform  , 14/07/2020.
+#### Awwwards - an application rating platform for software developers , 14/07/2020.
 #### By Lorna Kamau
 <img src="./static/images/landing.png"
      alt="landing"
      style="width=100%;" />
 ## Description
-Awwwards is a platform that allows users to submit their projects/applications to be rated based on design, usability and content.
+Awwwards is a platform that allows developers to submit their projects/applications to be rated based on design, usability and content.
+Developers are also able to see other developers' profile and projects.
+Each day, the project with the highest average score is featured on the landing page.

 ## Live link
 Visit the application on https://lorna-awwwards.herokuapp.com/ .